 - You may feel that you need to work with the issuing lender.
 However, this isn’t necessary, as you have the option to switch loan providers (say, to one offering a better interest rate and loan terms) before closing.

-- It can slightly impact your credit score because you’ll get a new a hard inquiry added to your report.
+- It can slightly impact your credit score because you’ll get a new hard inquiry added to your report.

 Can Real Estate Agents Require Preapproval Letters?

-As it turns out, there are no hard and fast rules about what real estate agents can and can’t require before showing buyers different properties.
+There are no hard and fast rules about what real estate agents can and can’t require before showing buyers different properties.
 Most won’t require you to have one and are free to show buyers homes regardless of whether they’ve applied for mortgage preapproval.
 However, some real estate agents prefer to work with clients who have already obtained preapproval letters before they start showing them potential properties to buy.
 This is because:

 - Mortgage preapproval indicates to agents that buyers are serious.